hailelagi/hailelagi.com/content/hacks/tsunami.md

 3. one to many(1:N) = `bag`
 4. many to many(N:N) `duplicate_bag`

-These allow us to model all sorts of interesting properties like _referential integrity_ this will be important _later_.
+These in theory allow us to model all sorts of interesting properties like _referential integrity_ - a relationship between two or more tables but we'll get to that _later_.
 For now, you might be thinking why not implement this by just throwing a hashmap underneath and that works for types `set`, `bag` and `duplicate_bag`.
-Infact hashmaps are ubiquitious [4] [5] [6] and contain excellent properties when the data model fits in working memory, however most implementations in standard libraries are not thread safe.
+Infact hashmaps are ubiquitious [4] [5] [6] and contain excellent properties especially when the data set fits in working memory, however most implementations in standard libraries are not thread safe.
 CPU cores need to synchronize data access to avoid corrupting data or reading inconsistent or stale data.

 In rust - sharing an `std::collections::hash_map::HashMap` requires wrapping it in two things: